smadgerano/MSDS/README.md

 ![MIDI Sends](/img/midi-sends.png?raw=true)

-If you want a specif audio sample to trigger for each note, the easiest way to do this is to import it as a Sampler TRack and route the existing MIDI to it.
+If you want a specific audio sample to trigger for each note, the easiest way to do this is to import it as a Sampler Track and route the existing MIDI to it.
 Otherwise you will need to duplicate the audio segment for each note you want to export.

 ## Altering Sample Capture Lengths